francof2a/cryptopass/README.md

 ```
 	 crypto commands:

 	 all: 	 show all valid entries for user/password.
 	 All: 	 show all valid entries for user/password. (detailed)
 	 all: 	 show all valid entries HINTS for user/password.
 	 dbg: 	 execute debug script (just for developing).
-	 end: 	exit cryptopass application.
+	 end: 	 exit of cryptopass.
 	 h: 	     help please!
+	 logout: logout user session.
 	 np: 	 New password entry.
 	 p: 	     Get a password for a given label.
 	 p?: 	 Get a password for a given label.
 Copied to clipboard only.
 	 time: 	 Calculate encryptio-decryption performance.
 	 wd: 	 Print path of working directory.
 ```
 ### new entry
 Lot of interesting things to do, but I just want to store my firs password.
 To do that, type _np_ and press enter:

 ```
 	 New password entry: